jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 One-step
 1. Adjust the tone - what is the primary approach we want to advocate.
 In some scenarios we reccomend the one-step and in others we reccomend the gamma.
+2. Try unbalanced design matrix for comparing the two approaches.